bobbimanners/EightBall/README.md

 I have included the line editor commands to begin inserting text `:i0` and to leave the editor and return to the interpreter (a single period on its own.)

-You can list the program using the `:l` command and run it using the EightBall interpreter using the `run` command.
+You can list the program using the `:l` (the letter Ell, not the number 1!) command and run it using the EightBall interpreter using the `run` command.

 # Building the Code